adeleporte/blog/vcoffee/content/posts/vko.md

 customresourcedefinition.apiextensions.k8s.io/velocloudbps.vcn.cloud created
 ```

 At this stage, the Velocloud Kubernetes operator logic is defined.
 The adeleporte/velokube container (we’ll discuss about this container right after) is responsible for watching at velocloudbps CRD changes.
 This container will then implement the necessary changes over the Velocloud Orchestrator.
-Let’s now deep in the adeleporte/velokube container:
+Let’s now go deeper into the adeleporte/velokube container:

 ```python
 import requests